Design Book

 Our position

-We built this design system for our own projects — GTV and the JACB Services helpdesk app — but we're happy for anyone to use it.
-If it saves you time, that's a good thing.
-Take what's useful, leave what isn't, and adapt it freely to your own context.
+We built this for our own projects but we're happy for anyone to use it.
+Take what's useful, adapt it freely, use it commercially.
+No attribution required, though it's appreciated.

 What you're free to do